The relativistic restricted three-body problem: geometry and motion around tidally perturbed black holes: Astrophysical implications

 \subsection{EMRIs in a tidal environment}

 Our analysis provides insights into EMRIs in the presence of a third body.
 In general, bound geodesics -- not necessarily restricted to equatorial or circular orbits -- serve as a useful leading-order description for stars or compact objects orbiting a massive BH.
 Such systems gradually lose their energy and angular momentum due to GW emissions, eventually reaching the last stable orbit and plunging into the BH.
+We expect that our analysis captures an approximate instantaneous picture of the phase-space structure and kinematics underlying EMRIs in a tidal environment.

 Our results in Section~\ref{sec:geodesicsinphasespace} suggest that an inspiralling object around a tidally deformed BH may experience resonances at certain separations.
-In particular, the plateaus in Fig.~\ref{fig:FreqRatio} suggest that the binary system in a tidal environment may remain near resonance over a wide range of separations.
+In particular, the plateaus in Fig.~\ref{fig:FreqRatio} suggest that the binary system in a tidal environment may remain near resonance in a long term.
 Consequently, the non-negligible corrections to the orbital cycle number may accumulate, potentially leaving detectable tidal imprints on GW signals.
 So-called tidal resonances in EMRIs have been studied by analyzing the change of action variables, induced by a tidal field, in Refs.~\cite{Bonga:2019ycj,Gupta:2021cno,Gupta:2022fbe}.
 It would be worthwhile to compare our findings with the results in the literature.